SCHOOL OF EDUCATION

 “He who opens a school door closes a prison.”

 “An investment in knowledge pays the best interest.”

 “Education is the most powerful weapon with which you can use to change the world.”

 Elementary (Grades 2-6)

 Instructional Accommodation (M.Ed.-IA,)

 Changing the numbers

-The Center of Excellence at Francis Marion University works to prepare teachers of children of poverty to increase the achievement of children of poverty by improving the quality of undergraduate teacher preparation, graduate teacher preparation, and the professional development of in-service teachers.
+The Center of Excellence at Francis Marion University works to prepare teachers of children of poverty to increase the achievement of children of poverty.
+We accomplish this by improving the quality of undergraduate teacher preparation, graduate teacher preparation, and the professional development of in-service teachers.
 More than half of all South Carolina’s schools have 70% or more of their students living in poverty.

 Research indicates that 43% of a student’s academic performance can be traced to the quality of the teacher in the classroom.

 At Francis Marion, we’re working to change the numbers by providing South Carolina with some of the highest qualified teachers in the state.
 The FMU Center of Excellence allows our students to have access to training, workshops and works to solve the problems inherent in educating children of poverty by developing expertise in those that work with these children on a daily basis.